 - News agencies – 4 (2 correspondents, 2 photographers).

 - Electronic media (including blogs) – 2 (1 correspondent, 1 operator).

 - TV broadcasting companies – 7 (2 correspondents, 1 producer, 2 cameramen, 2 sound engineers).

 - Radio broadcasting companies – 2 (2 correspondents).

-- Media representatives wishing to cover REW events, as well as specialized media representatives wishing to cover a trade REW business event, must file an accreditation application (hereinafter the application) via the official REW website (www.rusenergyweek.com).
+- Media representatives wishing to take part covering REW events, as well as specialized media representatives wishing to take part in covering a trade REW business event, must file an accreditation application (hereinafter, the ‘application’) via the official REW website (www.rusenergyweek.com/en).

 - All application fields must be filled in, with special attention paid to mandatory fields marked with an asterisk.

-- Applications via the official REW website may be filed from August 1 through September 15, 2017.
+- Applications via the official REW website may be filed from 19 August to 20 September 2019.